Los Angeles Trade Technical College logo

 Key Highlights

-• Home to the oldest fashion design program in Los Angeles, established in 1925.
+• Home to the oldest fashion design program in Los Angeles, established concurrently with the college in 1925.

-• Featured on the PBS television series 'Downtown with Huell Howser' for its historical and community significance.
+• Featured on the PBS television series "Downtown with Huell Howser," showcasing its community significance.

 Timeline